maxgalli/bibcompare/README.md

 Perorming a match with a query like ```dissertori``` still takes around ~3 minutes, probably this can be taken down by applying some more metadata filtering in the URL itself.

-## Debug Tips:
+## Debug Tips

 To avoid running over all Guenther's publications on Inspire (which are a lot and take some time to be fetched) it is convenient to comment out the while loop inside ```bib_item_fetch_inspirehep_container.php```, in order to fetch only the first page of results.

+Tests are located in the directory.